-Here's just a small sampling of the ways GRASP is helping Virginia's youth attain a post-secondary degree.
+Here is a brief overview of the many ways GRASP is helping Virginia's youth attain post-secondary success.

 Summer Melt – During the summer following high school graduation, a texting program gives students a lifeline for help with roadblocks that arise between graduation and matriculation.
 Once enrolled, they may take advantage of GRASP’s College Success Program.